dataloop-ai-apps/rag-multimodal-processors/apps/doc_processor/README.md

 # DOC Processor

-A Dataloop application that extracts text, tables, and images from DOC/DOCX documents and creates chunks for Retrieval-Augmented Generation (RAG) workflows.
+A modular Dataloop application for processing DOCX files into RAG-ready chunks with support for text, tables, and images.

 ## 🎯 Features